 Riley Alpine, Mentone, Monaco

-The Alpine started life as the basic 14/6 Saloon.
+The Alpine started life in 1930 as the basic 14/6 Light-6 Saloon.
 For 1931, it was renamed the Alpine, while the Tourer was renamed the Alpine Tourer.
-The Alpine was available as either a Steel or Fabric body, and eveolved quite a bit during it's four year lifespan.
+The Alpine was available as either a Steel half-panel or full Fabric body, and evolved quite a bit during it's four year lifespan.
 It transformed from a square boxy shape, not unlike the smaller Monaco, to a rounded body with a projecting luggage boot.
+Indeed, later Monacos were essentially scaled down Alpines.